-If you decide to buy a straight stairlift you will need to decide where it will be parked – ie at the top or the bottom of the staircase.
+You'll need to decide where your stairlift 'parks' – ie at the top or the bottom of the staircase.
 Stairlifts normally run on batteries that recharge automatically, but this will only happen if the stairlift returns to its parking spot and charger.

 Seated stairlifts for curved staircases

-If a stairlift goes round a corner, it is classified as curved.
-Curved stairlifts are more complicated products than straight ones, requiring bespoke curved rails to fit the exact shape of your staircase.
-For this reason, they are more expensive products – as a rough guide, each corner doubles the initial price.
+If a stairlift goes round a corner, it's classified as curved.
+Curved stairlifts require bespoke curved rails to fit the exact shape of your staircase, so they are more expensive.
+As a rough guide, each extra corner doubles the initial price.

-Standing (or ‘perching’) stairlifts are often installed when the user has a particularly narrow staircase that won’t fit a seated lift.
-However, the headroom of the staircase has to be high enough to fit your whole standing body.
+Often used for particularly narrow staircases that won’t fit a seated lift.
+The headroom of the staircase has to be high enough to fit your whole standing body.

-Standing stairlifts are also more suitable than seated lifts if you have problems bending your knees.
-Some standing stairlifts have a small ledge to help you keep your balance.
+They can also be good if you have problems bending your knees, for example due to severe osteoarthritis.
+Some have a small ledge to help you keep your balance.

-Standing lifts are not appropriate for everyone, however.
-If you sometimes get dizzy spells, for instance, or don’t have enough physical strength to stand for a few minutes, then it could be dangerous to use one (even though most have grab rails attached).
+Standing lifts aren't appropriate for everyone, however.
+If you sometimes get dizzy spells, or don’t have the physical strength to stand for a few minutes, then it could be dangerous to use one (even though most have grab rails attached).

 Vertical ‘through-floor’ lifts

-Vertical lifts take you from one floor of your house to another by moving vertically through a hole in the ceiling/floor – for instance, moving directly from the living room up to the bedroom.
+These take you from one floor of your house to another via a hole in the ceiling/floor – for instance, moving directly from the living room up to the bedroom.
 The track of the stairlift attaches to the wall.

-This type of stairlift is normally only installed if your staircase isn’t suitable for an ordinary stairlift – for instance if it’s too narrow, or if it’s a spiral staircase.
-They are more common for wheelchair users who are not able to transfer to a stairlift seat.
+Again, these are normally only installed if your staircase isn’t suitable for an ordinary stairlift – for instance if it’s too narrow, or if it’s a spiral staircase.
+They are more common for wheelchair users who are not able to transfer safely to a stairlift seat.